Paulina Mongird

-Paulina Mongird (Lithuanian: Paulina Mongirdaitė; 1865 – November 5, 1924) was the first professional female photographer in Lithuania.
+Paulina Mongird (Paulina Mongirdaitė; February 3, 1864 – November 5, 1924) was the first professional female photographer in Lithuania.

 Early life

-Paulina Mongird was born in 1865 into a noble family in Raseiniai County, then part of the Kovno Governorate in the Russian Empire.
-Her parents were Mieczysław and Zofia Mongird (née Hryszkiewicz).
+Mongird was born in 1864 into a szlachta family in Raseiniai County, then part of the Kovno Governorate in the Russian Empire.
+Her parents were Mieczysław and Zofia Mongird.
 She had a brother Jan (1858-unknown) and sister, Zofia (1860-1912).

 Around 1885, the Mongird family moved to Palanga in the Courland Governorate after selling their estate.
 They acquired property on Memel Street 7 (now Vytautas Street), which included the Tuchanovicz villa.

 Mongird was well-educated, graduating from Henryka Czarnocka’s Private Girls' Boarding School in Warsaw between 1880 and 1886.
 She spoke Lithuanian and Polish fluently, had proficiency in Russian and French, and was talented in drawing.
 Her interest in photography led her to take a few classes in Warsaw, after which she developed her expertise independently through practical work and experience.